Kindle a lifelong interest in the outdoors!

 Recommended for grades K-12.
 Activities and themes will vary according to age range of participants.

 Discover the wonders of the birds by observing their habits and behaviors.
 We will learn about the art and science of ornithology and discover what the birds can teach us about what is happening in our own backyards!
 We will explore bird adaptations such as wing shape and beak shape, we will look up close at owl pellets, eggs, nests, feathers and more and we will go on a bird-watching walk with real binoculars!

 The Wild Kingdom

 Recommended for grades preK-8

-In this fun, engaging experience, students will meet a few live animals such as turtles, snakes, a silky dove, a screech owl and more.
-Explore animal adaptations and have a hands-on look at fur, teeth, skulls, and other animal treasures.
+In this engaging, hands-on experience, students will meet a variety of live animals such as turtles, snakes, a dove, an opossum and more.
+Explore animal adaptations and learn key conservation messages.
+Children will have a look at fur, teeth, skulls, and other animal treasures.
 Touching of the animals will be based on the group size and behavior of the students, and will be at the discretion of the instructor.

-Base price: $10 per student (10 students minimum at this price) for 1 program hour
+Base price: $10 per student for 1 program hour

 With raptors: $50 extra per program (no extra charge for non-raptor animals)

 To register your group for a field trip, contact us at (919) 489-0900 or at firstname.lastname@example.org.